evanhe1/teachla-react-track/week2-javascript-overview/README.md

 timesTwoArrow = () => "Hello World"
 ```

-For functions with a single statemenet, the arrow function syntax allows us to omit both the brackets and the `return` keyword.
+For functions with a single statement, the arrow function syntax allows us to omit both the brackets and the `return` keyword.

 Parameters to arrow functions go inside the parentheses.
 For functions with a single parameter, the parentheses can be omitted as well.